Insurance Health Insurance

 4. Lowe’s

-As a worker at this popular home improvement store, part-time associates can enroll in a preventive health care plan.
+As a worker at this popular home improvement store, part-time associates can enroll in a virtual health plan.
 This plan covers 100% of wellness visits and up to four primary care per year, as well as some coverage for prescription drugs.
-In addition to the medical plan, part-timers can also elect to enroll in a dental or vision plan.
-Lowe’s part-time employees become eligible for these health insurance plans after continuous employment for 89 days.
+However, it does not cover hospital or surgical visits.

 P.S.
 If home improvement is your thing, you should know that Home Depot offers part-timer benefits that include dental and vision plans, disability insurance, and life insurance.